sami-p/sweater-weather/README.md

 # Sweater Weather

-## Project Description: A service-oriented architecture to provide current weather conditions for a given locations, and plan a road trip with predicted arrival time                      forecast.
+## Project Description:
+A service-oriented architecture build by building and exposing APIs in order to provide current weather conditions for a given location, and plan a road trip with predicted arrival time forecast.

 ## Learning Goals: